This website uses cookies to ensure you get the best experience on our website. MORE INFO

 • the role of the Board and the matters reserved for its attention

-• the role and terms of reference of Board Committees
+• the role and terms of reference of Board committees

 • the Group’s corporate governance practices and procedures

-• the powers delegated to management and
+• the powers delegated to management

 • the latest financial information